jamesmaniscalco/jamesmaniscalco.github.io/_posts/2015-06-20-arduino-eq-01-rotary-encoder.md

 {% endhighlight %}

 Alrighty!
 Everything seems to work with the rotary encoder.
-It's not totally perfect: if you spin the encoder back and forth quickly, sometimes if gets the spins in the wrong direction.
-I'll have to look into that soon.
-Also, I could probably stand to DRY up all those `while` statements at the end there a bit more, but I'll reapproach it when I come back to the rotary encoder.
+I could probably stand to DRY up all those `while` statements at the end there a bit more, but I'll reapproach it when I come back to the rotary encoder.
 There's also a pushbutton switch in the rotary encoder, as I mentioned earlier, but adding that into the input loop should be no problem.
 I'll come back to it later, when I start working on the user interface.

 Check back soon for updates on the project!